HackZy01/eos-compilation/README.md

 This is .sh script that will compile Elementary OS iso of your choice This script doesnt't work on Fedora!

+#Note
+as of 11.07.2022 Elementary OS 7 Horus isn't ready for usage yet

+#Distros
 - Tested on:

 Debian based distros: Elementary OS, Zorin OS 15, Linux Mint Debian Edition,